kaustubhduddala/Resample2/README.md

-NOTE: At this time the project functions fine, besides that the audio stem separation (atleast on my machine, an M2 Macbook Air) is expected to take just over 48 hours for a 1 minute audio sample (no seriously, 5764 segments at an average of 30 seconds per iteration -- you do the math).
-That to me is not viable at the moment so I'm pausing development until I can figure out what's going on.
-Feel free to put in a PR if you can figure it out.

 > [!WARNING]
 > **EARLY DEVELOPMENT**
 >
-> This project is currently in an **early development stage** and is not ready for production use.
-> The codebase is primarily an Electron + React shell with project tooling; core audio‑separation
-> functionality and UI are **not yet implemented** and are subject to major changes.
+> NOTE: At this time the project functions fine, besides that the audio stem separation (atleast on my machine, an M2 Macbook Air) is expected to take just over 48 hours for a 1 minute
+> audio sample (no seriously, 5764 segments at an average of 30 seconds per iteration -- you do the math).
+That to me is not viable at the moment so I'm pausing development until I can
+> figure out what's going on.
+Feel free to put in a PR if you can figure it out.

 ## Resample2 – Desktop Shell for an AI Audio Separation Tool

 Resample2 is intended to become a cross‑platform desktop application for stem separation (vocals, drums, bass, instruments, etc.).

-**This revision of the app only contains the Electron + Vite + React scaffolding and build pipeline – there is no end‑user functionality yet.**

 ### Preview